-Optional.
-A pointer to an ID3DInclude for handling include files.
-Setting this to NULL will cause a compile error if a shader contains a #include.
+An optional pointer to an ID3DInclude interface that the compiler uses to handle include files.
+If you set this parameter to NULL and the shader contains a #include, a compile error occurs.
 You can pass the D3D_COMPILE_STANDARD_FILE_INCLUDE macro, which is a pointer to a default include handler.
-This default include handler includes files that are relative to the current directory and files that are relative to the directory of the initial source file.
-When you use D3D_COMPILE_STANDARD_FILE_INCLUDE, you must specify the source file name in the pSourceName parameter; the compiler will derive the initial relative directory from pSourceName.
+This default include handler includes files that are relative to the current directory.

 #define D3D_COMPILE_STANDARD_FILE_INCLUDE ((ID3DInclude*)(UINT_PTR)1)

-Optional.
-A pointer to an ID3DBlob that contains compiler error messages, or NULL if there were no errors.
+An optional pointer to a variable that receives a pointer to the ID3DBlob interface that you can use to access compiler error messages, or NULL if there are no errors.

 Returns one of the Direct3D 11 return codes.

 Note The D3dcompiler_44.dll or later version of the file contains the D3DCompileFromFile compiler function.